[Updated June 2022]

 When problems aren’t taken care of right away, that leaves them open to getting worse than they already are.
 What starts off as a small puddle can turn into water damage that seeps in through the floor and affects the basement.
 A wet basement can result in an unpleasant odor, but the problem goes much further than that.
 This is the room that is directly below your main house.
-When it isn’t protected, it can do some serious damage on the house’s structural integrity.
+When it isn’t protected, it can do some serious damage to the house’s structural integrity.

 Before fixing the problem, you need to know what caused it in the first place.
 There are several reasons your basement walls and floors are damp.
 One explanation is condensation due to temperature differences.
 This isn’t uncommon, especially when the weather changes.